-16 Note: the UN Office for Disaster Risk Reduction (UNDRR)'s Resilience Scorecard defines 'hazard' as 'a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation'.
+&lt;sup>18 Note: the UN Office for Disaster Risk Reduction (UNDRR)'s Resilience Scorecard defines 'hazard' as 'a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation'.
 Of these, the ARCH project is addressing natural and climatic hazards.

-17 Note: the UN Office for Disaster Risk Reduction's Resilience Scorecard defines 'exposure' as 'the situation of people, infrastructure, housing, production capacities and other tangible human assets located in hazard-prone areas'.
+&lt;sup>19 Note: the UN Office for Disaster Risk Reduction's Resilience Scorecard defines 'exposure' as 'the situation of people, infrastructure, housing, production capacities and other tangible human assets located in hazard-prone areas'.